Jaiendiran/PP_9.-Social-Feed/Info.md

 ###### Bugs:

-* Noticed an optimization issue.
+* Noticed a preferences sync issue.
-*
+* The app loads all the posts, but it should be optimized to load the posts based on the options.